Happy New Year!

 - Eleven Madison Park has taken over the Chefs Club at the St. Regis.
 The new pop up restaurant, EMP Park Winter House, is designed on a warm cozy ski lodge aesthetic complete with outdoor dining yurts!
 If this is anything like its New York counterpart, it is sure to be a hit.

-- Hao House: Far East Street Food will take over the Jimmy’s Bodega (formerly Pacifica) space on the Mill Street pedestrian this winter as a pop-up beginning in early December.
+- Hao House (NOW CLOSED): Far East Street Food will take over the Jimmy’s Bodega (formerly Pacifica) space on the Mill Street pedestrian this winter as a pop-up beginning in early December.
 The new concept includes a menu with a rotating set of shareable items inspired by Taiwan, Korea, and Japan – which are denoted on the one-sheet menu.

 - The co-owners of the restaurant Bonito in St. Barth’s opened a new restaurant called Betula in downtown Aspen this winter in the former BB’s Kitchen space.
 The restaurant blends French and Pan American cuisine.